 Despite the typification of Millennials and GenX consumers preferring less personal interaction forms like texting, actually ‘feeling’ a relationship with a business they transact with is potentially more important than ever.
 Connected processes, such as seamless hand-offs or contextualized engagements based on earlier interactions, are very important to winning their business, and will require that data flows freely across systems all along their buying journey.

-The challenges of integrations
+The Challenges of Integration

 While information gateways like Google’s map APIs seem ubiquitous, exchanging data in automotive isn’t always as easy as registering on a website, entering a credit card, and programming a few simple lines of JSON code…